How to cook in a hotel room with food allergies

-Cooking in a hotel room is actually not that hard, we will show you how.
-This post is for you if you’re packing light and don’t have the luxury of bringing a kettle, pot, pan, hot plate, etc when traveling.
+In this post, we will show you how to cook in hotel room with food allergies which is actually not that hard.
+This is for you if you’re packing light and don’t have the luxury of bringing a kettle, pot, pan, hot plate, etc when traveling with food allergies.
 So how do you go about it with what you can find in a hotel room?

-Kitchen basics to cook in a hotel room
+Kitchen basics of how to cook in a hotel room

-For our purposes, all we really need is a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
+For our purposes, the kitchen basics of how to cook in a hotel room include a plate, bowl or coffee cup, fork, spoon, butter knife, and maybe a kettle.
 The meals that you will end up cooking in your hotel room are not fancy and could be maybe considered a glorified picnic or cheese platter.

-But knowing that even with the very basics you can whip up something to eat your confidence to travel to more foreign lands may start to grow.
+Knowing even the very basics of how to cook in a hotel room, you can whip up something to eat, your confidence to travel with food allergies to more foreign lands may start to grow.

-Here are Kortney’s tips on how she goes about cooking in hotel rooms across the globe!
+Here are Kortney’s tips on how she goes about cooking in a hotel room across the globe!

 The first thing you should know about me is that I don’t pack a lot of food.
 We are light travelers, taking only a big backpack and a small bag for my plane food.
 When packing safe plane/train food, I will pack twice as much as I think I will need in case of delays and to ensure I have something to eat for the first day we arrive.